neallivesay/nilpotent-completions/README.md

 # Upper nilpotent matrix completions

-This project contains an implementation (written in Python3 and NumPy) of the algorithm specified in the research article by Livesay, Sage, and Nguyen [[LSN23]](#1).
+This project contains an implementation (written in Python3 and NumPy) of the matrix completion algorithm specified by Livesay, Sage, and Nguyen in [[LSN23]](#1).

-## Mathematical background
+## Matrix algebra background

 This project assumes that the reader is familiar with the following facts from linear algebra:
 1. Any square matrix over the complex numbers is similar to a matrix in [Jordan canonical form](https://en.wikipedia.org/wiki/Jordan_normal_form).